 Vegan Raspberry White Chocolate Waffles, Whole Wheat

-- 2 flax eggs, or 2 tbsp flaxmeal mixed with 6 tbsp water
+- 2 flax eggs, or 2 tablespoon flaxmeal mixed with 6 tablespoon water

 - In a large bowl, add the flour, baking soda, baking powder, chocolate chips and salt and whisk.